 Even as you put effort into staying in touch with your university friends, why not start a new network?
 There are many ways to meet new people.
 If you know of any alumni networks or local chapters of any student organisations you were part of, pay them a visit.
 Get involved in your community through volunteer work.
 You'll meet people while getting settled in again and before you know it, home will start feeling like, well, home again.

 You've spent years living abroad.
 Chances are things have changed during that time, so make an effort to rediscover your home and all it has to offer, once again.
 Walk around town and check out the new bars and restaurants that cropped up in your absence.
 You might even be surprised to see that the skyline of your city has changed while you were away.
-Join a Meetup group or create your own, and connect with like-minded people who share your interests.
+Join a group or create your own on Meetup or other platforms, and connect with like-minded people who share your interests.

 Just like when you moved away from home, keeping busy will take your mind off the post-study blues.
 Reconnect with friends and family, update your CV and establish a new routine.
 If you had a set routine at school, create a new one now and it will give you a sense of purpose while you try to readjust.

 You'll be out on your own soon enough, paying rent and all the bills that come with independence (trust us - you've got the rest of your life to do this).
 Enjoy this time living at home and save some money while you're at it.
 Remember, your parents can be your best financial support when you're just starting out.
 They can also be your best advisers in terms of helping you prepare for independence.

 You don't need to know exactly what you're going to do for the rest of your life, but having a plan will help you get your thoughts in order.
 This includes a financial plan for saving and paying back any debt you might have incurred while studying abroad.
 If you're an HSBC Premier customer, talk to your relationship manager about how best to manage your money now that you're no longer a student.